iturdikulov/notes/computer software.md

 ---
-title: "Computer software"
 date: 2022-12-29
+draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# Computer software

 > Set of instructions and documentation that tells a computer what to do or how
 > to perform a task.
 Software includes all different programs on a computer,